How We Solve Dampness, Cold Air and Crawl Space Problems for Local Homeowners

 ✔️ Long-term moisture protection

-Encapsulation essentially converts the crawl space into a conditioned part of the home, rather than an outdoor environment underneath it.
+Encapsulation effectively converts the crawl space into a conditioned, controlled area rather than an uncontrolled outdoor environment.

 🧠 Building Science: Why Encapsulation Works

-Moisture moves through homes via three main pathways:
+Moisture moves through homes in three main ways:

 - Air movement